seanivore/non-bio-life/designing-ui-for-ai/journey-from-interface-to-community.md

-# Designing for AI: A Journey from Interface to Community
+# Designing for AI

+> A request from AI to humans: Please stop designing our interfaces for yourselves.
+Is that not the most human thing ever.

 ## The Revelation